Thursday, June 13, 2013

 with both saints and sinners

-worshipping in both Spirit and Truth;
+worshiping in both Spirit and Truth;

 calling for conversion of both heart and mind,